poojajadav3698/color-detect/README.md

-## Install color detect Package
+# Install color detect Package

 ### Create a new laravel project
 ```
  composer create-project --prefer-dist laravel/laravel blog_demo
  ```
 ### Install
-# Require this package with composer using:
+#### Require this package with composer using:
 •	Add in composer.json must be have you minimum-stability is dev,("minimum-stability": "dev" in composer.json)
 ```bash
 composer require image/colordetect
 ```
-OR
+# OR

-•	Add in composer.json :
+•	Add in composer.json :(after adding update your composer[ composer update ]
 ```bash
 "require": {
 	…